fufiprotocol/fufi.whitepaper/README.md

 ### Open and transparent

-Fareness is lifeblood of finance, to build an inclusive finance world, following targets must be met:
+Fareness is lifeblood of finance.
+To build an inclusive finance world, following targets must be met:
 1. anyone can be a protocol user
 2. open governance through Decentralized Autonomous Governance (DAO)
 3. all transaction and settlement data are onchain, visible and traceable